mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-01-20-thenimesh-portrait.md

   feature: paperfaces-thenimesh-twitter-lg.jpg
   thumb: paperfaces-thenimesh-twitter-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53, glitch]
+tags: [portrait, illustration, paper by 53, glitch]
 ---

 When I edit drawing footage I captured from an iPad, I like to speed up the final movie to around 4-5 minutes max.
 Keeps the video more interesting and fun to watch.